-Microsoft has been getting serious about drawing features in Office so we thought it was time to look at what’s available and possible across the Office applications.
+Microsoft has been getting serious about drawing features in Office so we thought it was time to look at what’s available and possible across all the Office applications.
 Word, Excel, PowerPoint and some nice drawing stuff in OneNote

 Once upon a time, drawing onto a Word document or Excel worksheet was only possible with a specialist drawing tablet (Wacom etc) or digital pen.
 But now touch screens are easily obtainable on desktops, common on laptops, and compulsory for smartphones.
 Add a special pointer and you have a drawing tablet.

-Office now has drawing in all recent versions of its programs across all platforms, except Office for Mac.
+Office now has drawing in all recent versions of its programs across all platforms.
 Some apps have extra drawing features that, hopefully, will appear across all Office incarnations in the future.

 Note: What you see on the Draw tab will depend on which Office app you have, whether you are an Office 365 customer and, at the moment, if you’re on the ‘Insider’ track or not.

 If you have better drawing skills than Peter (see below) then you’ll be able to do many fancy and impressive things with the Draw tools in Office.

 Why would you want to draw in Office?
 Possibly the most common use is diagrams or flow charts – a quick version that maybe you’ll convert into something nicer later.

 This is the drawing use that Microsoft like to promote as part of its neverending hype about document collaboration.